-- SENIOR LEADERSHIP TEAM - A child will be sat in an agreed location (Thrive room) for 1/2 a day to 3 days depending on severity of incident.
-Parents will be notified.
+- SENIOR LEADERSHIP TEAM - A child will be sat in an agreed location (The Hub) for 1/2 a day to 3 days depending on severity of incident.
+Parents will be notified This is used as an oppertunity to theraputically support and agree strategies to avoid behaviours in the future.